s3cur3/quokka/docs/pipes.md

 - add parens to function calls `|> fun |>` => `|> fun() |>`

 ### Add `then/2` when defining and calling anonymous functions in pipes

+- Addresses [`Credo.Check.Readability.PipeIntoAnonymousFunctions`](https://hexdocs.pm/credo/Credo.Check.Readability.PipeIntoAnonymousFunctions.html) by rewriting anonymous function invocations to use `then/2`.
+This is not configurable.

 ```elixir
 a |> (fn x -> x end).() |> c()